DavidVan/CECS-343/README.md

 we would like to create a class handling all Manifests file creation and additions.
 This way, we can implement stuff like "drm add" correctly.

+There is also something that looks like a bug, but isn't.
+When creating Artifact IDs (using the CheckSum method), it seems like the Artifact ID is always zero.
+This is just a coincidence.
+We take the file size and use the modulus operator on it.
+It's filesize % 256.

 Another bug involves compiling on Linux.
 If you get past the CMake instructions, and actually compile the program, when you run it, the program doesn't work properly.
 This is due to the experimental nature of the filesystem library.